GhostPack/Rubeus/README.md

 With no other arguments, all user accounts with SPNs set in the current domain are Kerberoasted, _requesting their highest supported encryption type_ (see the [opsec table](#kerberoasting-opsec)).
 The `/spn:X` argument roasts just the specified SPN, the `/user:X` argument roasts just the specified user, and the `/ou:X` argument roasts just users in the specific OU.
 The `/domain` and `/dc` arguments are optional, pulling system defaults as other actions do.

+The `/stats` flag will output statistics about kerberoastable users found, including a breakdown of supported encryption types and years user passwords were last set.
+This flag can be combined with other targeting options.

 The `/outfile:FILE` argument outputs roasted hashes to the specified file, one per line.

+If the `/simple` flag is specified, roasted hashes will be output to the console, one per line.

+If the `/nowrap` flag is specified, Kerberoast results will not be line-wrapped.

 If the the TGT `/ticket:X` supplied (base64 encoding of a .kirbi file or the path to a .kirbi file on disk) that TGT is used to request the service service tickets during roasting.
 If `/ticket:X` is used with `/spn:Y` then no LDAP searching happens for users, so it can be done from a non-domain joined system in conjunction with `/dc:Z`.